blockworks-foundation/mango-explorer/docs/MarketmakingQuickstart.md

     gcr.io/mango-markets/mango-explorer:latest"
 ```
 It’s probably a good idea to put this alias in your `.profile` or `.bashrc` (or use whatever mechanism your shell uses for such things).
+You may also wish to adjust the `-v` parameter above if you checked out the code in an alternative location.

 # 4. 👛 Create The Wallet